The EIA Advisory Group (EIAAG) are volunteers from the EIA membership who provide guidance and management of the EIA.

 Tanya Pein – Co-Chair

-Tanya is an award-winning investment adviser, who specialises in advising charities and individuals at the London firm In2 Consulting.
+Tanya is an award-winning investment adviser, who specialises in advising charities and individuals at the London firm In2 Planning.
 She is a regular guest lecturer on investment, in the UK and overseas.
 She has particular expertise in introducing new clients to ethical and sustainable investment, and in training for trustees on investment issues.
 She was co-founder of UnLtd, Europe’s largest charity for social entrepreneurs.

 “I am active in the EIA because working together is the best way to ultimately make green and ethical investment the most popular choice for investors.
 The EIA is an efficient and friendly way for advisers to keep updated on SRI developments, and on ethical issues in financial services in general.”